-Thinking back, I am extremely grateful that I was able to join the EISCAT community right at the beginning of the operational phase and given the opportunity to help developing and steering the Association through a period that was arguably its best years.
-In my view, EISCAT was established at the best possible time, when there existed a brief window of opportunity where all the technical prerequisites for wideband incoherent scatter studies of the ionosphere were on hand at the same
+In retrospect, it is clear that the EISCAT system was established at the best possible time, when there was a brief window of opportunity where all the technical prerequisites for wideband incoherent scatter studies of the ionosphere were on hand at the same time.

-In the early 1970s, blocks of unused and partially unallocated VHF and UHF spectrum in the frequency ranges optimal for ionospheric incoherent scatter observations and wide enough to receive the full scatter spectrum (10-15 MHz), were still available in the Nordic countries.
-Also, the theory of incoherent scatter was well established, several ISR installations had been working for a number of years and high power UHF and VHF radar technology, a product of the 1950s nuclear craze, had been developed to the point where pulsed multi-megawatt transmitters could be had from industry.
-Low noise UHF receivers had become commercially available, the emerging satellite communications industry had prompted the development of standardized reflector antennas in the 32-m class, digital signal processing tools capable of doing full justice to wideband incoherent scatter signals were coming on line and their performance was increasing by orders of magnitude every few years - so the technology was there, albeit large, costly and partly clumsy.
-Last but not least, the amount of sensitive electronic devices in ordinary households was very small or nonexistent, so the risk of a radar system established in a populated environment generating interference to consumer equipment was negligible.
+In the early 1970s, blocks of unused and partially unallocated VHF and UHF spectrum in the frequency ranges optimal for ionospheric incoherent scatter observations and wide enough to receive the full scatter spectrum (10-15 MHz) were still available in the Nordic countries.
+Also, the theory of incoherent scatter was well established, several ISR installations had been working for a number of years, and high-power UHF and VHF radar technology, a product of the 1950s nuclear craze, had been developed to the point where pulsed multi-megawatt transmitters could be had from industry.
+Low-noise UHF receivers had become commercially available, the emerging satellite communications industry had prompted the development of standardised reflector antennas in the 32 m class, digital signal processing tools capable of doing full justice to wideband incoherent scatter signals were coming on line and their performance was increasing by orders of magnitude every few years - so the technology was there, albeit large, costly and partly clumsy.
+Last but not least, the number of sensitive electronic devices in ordinary households was very small or non-existent, so the risk of a radar system established in a populated environment generating interference to consumer equipment was negligible.

-Over its more than forty years of active operation, the EISCAT system has generated a vast amount of groundbreaking ionospheric, magnetospheric and middle atmosphere science.
-Starting from the "yellow book"-list of key scientific questions, the so-called "eleven wonders of EISCAT" (EISCAT Steering Committee, 1974), the research has taken off in many different directions, some aiming at investigating pre-existing hypotheses and models of the ionosphere and thermosphere, others looking for rare and hard to detect plasma conditions and processes, and yet others following up the surprising number of observations of phenomena and processes not considered in the planning stage, such as VHF and UHF PMSE (e.g. Röttger et al., 1988), non-equilibrium plasma processes at F region altitudes (e.g. Lockwood et al., 1988), meteor head echoes and different kinds of coherent echoes.
+Over its more than 40 years of active operation, the EIS-CAT system has generated a vast amount of groundbreaking ionospheric, magnetospheric and middle atmosphere science.
+Starting from the "Green Book" list of key scientific questions, the so-called "eleven wonders of EISCAT" (du Castel et al., 1971), the research has taken off in many different directions, some aiming at investigating pre-existing hypotheses and models of the ionosphere and thermosphere, others looking for rare and hard to detect plasma conditions and processes, and yet others following up the surprising number of observations of phenomena and processes not considered in the planning stage, such as VHF and UHF polar mesospheric summer echoes (PMSEs; e.g. Röttger et al., 1988), non-equilibrium plasma processes at F region altitudes (e.g. Lockwood et al., 1988), meteor head echoes and different kinds of coherent echoes.

-This work has been extensively reported in a large number of peer-reviewed papers, conference proceedings and internal reports; according to the statistics kept by EISCAT Headquarters the total number of publications now exceeds 2500!
+This work has been extensively reported in a large number of peer-reviewed papers, conference proceedings and internal reports; according to the statistics kept by EISCAT head-quarters, the total number of publications now exceeds 2500!
 It is beyond the capability of a single historical paper to give due credit to all this work; it stands solidly on its own merits.

-However, the first step towards all these achievements has been the generation, recording and distribution of raw radar data, and in many cases also the analysis of the data into physical parameters.
+However, the first step towards all these achievements has been the generation, recording and distribution of raw radar data and in many cases also the analysis of the data into physical parameters.
 This work has been the responsibility of the EISCAT staff.
-It may not be very visible to the typical data user, but nevertheless all-important to the overall mission.
-I was part of this work from 1981 to 2008, and probably because of this long history I have been asked to share my memories of what life at EISCAT was like during the first two decades.
-In the following, I try to give my insider's view of the life and work at the three sites and Headquarters and how the original, "mainland", radar system was commissioned, operated, maintained and developed.
+It may not be very visible to the typical data user, but nevertheless all important to the overall mission.
+I was part of this work from 1981 to 2008, and probably because of this long history, I have been asked to share my memories of what life at EISCAT was like during the first 2 decades.
+In the following, I try to give my insider's view of the life and work at the three sites and headquarters and how the original, mainland radar system was commissioned, operated, maintained and developed.